 There are several things YOU can do to optimize your thyroid function.

-These steps should be taken in addition to the steps outlined above for best results.
+These steps should be taken in addition to the steps outlined above for the best results.

 Whenever I treat patients I often employ multiple therapies at once for the multiplicative effect that it provides on metabolism and thyroid function.

 Follow these steps below to naturally boost your thyroid function and reset the metabolic conditions that favor T4 to reverse T3 conversion:

 One of the easiest things you can start with right away is making sure that you have all of the right nutrients for proper thyroid conversion.

 You can read more in this post about the 13+ nutrients required for proper thyroid creation, metabolism, and conversion but I will go over the most important below.

 The two primary nutrients involved in the conversion pathway are zinc and selenium.

 It also happens that MANY patients are deficient in both of these nutrients due to a variety of reasons, which creates a great opportunity for most patients.

 Let me go over the benefits of each of these…